nonflow/class/README.md

 9. `runner.md`: Additional documentation for the runner script.
 10. `test_runner.py`: Contains unit tests for the runner script.
 11. `test_runner.md`: Documentation for the test runner.
+12. `logo/`: Directory containing logo files for the project.
+    - `nonflow.txt`: Contains the ASCII art logo for the project.
+    - `nonflow.svg`: Vector graphics version of the NonFlow logo.

 ## How It Works